prismake/typegql/README.md

 ![demo](assets/demo.gif)

-decapi is set of decorators for creating GraphQL APIs quickly and in type-safe way.
+decapi is set of decorators for creating GraphQL APIs in typescript compatible way.
 Write your types and GQL schema at once killing two birds with one stone.

 ![decapitation](https://media.giphy.com/media/ePBtnkjZeYsik/giphy.gif)